 First-Time Homebuyer Guide

 The time has come.
-You’re ready to make the step from renting to buying.
-Congratulations!
+You’re ready to make the step and purchase your first home—Congratulations!

 Buying a home can be an exciting journey, but can also feel like a daunting task at times.
-We at Minute Mortgage want to help make the journey to homeownership as smooth as possible.
+At Minute Mortgage, we want to help make the journey to homeownership as smooth as possible.
 Consider this guide to be your Buying a Home 101 course.

 Financial Planning for First-Time Home Buyers

 It’s simple: The higher your credit score, the lower your interest rate and mortgage payments will be.
 A credit score of 740 or higher will get you the best rates and terms and allow you more negotiating power.

 Additionally, most lenders require a minimum credit score for mortgage approvals.
 Your best bet is to have your credit score at least be in the mid-600s.
 Spend some time taking steps to improve your score if it’s lower than that.

 Though it’s no fun having to wait on buying the home you’re dreaming of, you’ll be better off in the long run with a friendlier mortgage rate.